wghilliard/wghilliard.github.io/_posts/2020-01-12-the-devops-handbook.markdown

 question "How do you know you what you've built is good?"

-Such a question could be interpreted as an accusation in some settings, with ones rapport being questioned.
+Such a question could be interpreted as an accusation in some settings, with ones rapport being challenged.
 In other settings it might be simply answered with slides and graphs depicting the product's performance over previous iterations or implementations.
 However another interpretation would consider how _trustworthy_ the product is, an incredibly important attribute that I now believe is _wildly_ underrated.